 In today's Gospel, the angels said to the women, "'Why do you seek the living one among the dead?
-He is not here, but he has been raised" [Luke 24:5b-6a].
+He is not here, but he has been raised'" [Lk.
+24:5b-6a].
 Holy Saturday and Easter celebrate the theme of new life.
 Today the church is filled with symbols of life: light, water, flowers, color, and music.
-On Easter, Jesus rose glorious and immortal, triumphing over sin, suffering, sickness, and death and becoming a "life-giving spirit" [1 Cor.
+On Easter, Jesus rose glorious and immortal, triumphing over sin, suffering, sickness, and death and became a "life-giving spirit" [1 Cor.
 15:45b].
+Also, after one year when we did not celebrate the Easter Vigil or come together on Easter Sunday and a second year when we celebrated a modified Easter Vigil and restricted attendance on Easter because of the pandemic, today I hope we are also feeling more alive because we are all able to be present together as a parish family to celebrate this most holy day together.

-Throughout this past year, but especially during the season of Lent, our neophytes (our former catechumens and candidates) have entered into the mystery of Jesus' dying and rising.
+Throughout this past year, but especially during the season of Lent, our Neophytes (our former catechumens and candidates) have entered into the mystery of Jesus' dying and rising.
 Last night, they were configured to Christ through the reception of the sacraments of initiation-baptism, confirmation, and Eucharist.
-Their challenge going forward will be to continue to "grow into the likeness of the risen Christ," to continue to become the best version of themselves.
+Their challenge going forward will be to continue to "grow into the likeness of the risen Christ,"2 to continue to become the best version of themselves.3